Due to COVID-19, some City services are operating on a modified basis.

-Mayor Brandon M. Scott released a draft of his comprehensive public safety plan alongside the Mayor’s Office of Neighborhood Safety and Engagement (MONSE) Director Shantay Jackson and Baltimore City Health Commissioner Letitia Dzirasa.
+Mayor Brandon M. Scott released Baltimore’s first annual public safety report, compiled by the Mayor’s Office of Neighborhood Safety and Engagement (MONSE).

 Mayor Brandon M. Scott announced the first round of American Rescue Plan Act (ARPA) grant awards from the Mayor’s Office of Recovery Programs to nonprofit organizations.

 Mayor Brandon M. Scott and Police Commissioner Michael S. Harrison released a statement in response to the Governor's decision to remove restrictions on wear & carry permits in Maryland.